 From 2008-2009, I lived in St. Petersburg, Russia.
 In doing so, I gained insight into what it is like to live in a "kleptocratic authoritarian" society - a society that is ruled by Putin and all of the wealthy men of Russia, who were forced to buy their way into office or face exile, jail, and their wealth or businesses taken away.
 Corruption rules in this country, there are few industry regulations and even fewer safety nets.

-What a second, this sounds a little familiar...
+Wait a second, this is starting to sound little familiar...
 For years, Republicans have been crying for less regulation on industry, and to privatize social security and medicare.
 Now that Trump has been elected, they seem to be on a path to making those things happen.
 Trump's appointments thus far have been wealthy men who stand to profit greatly from their positions, while the American people stand to see fewer regulations protecting the environment and the economy from industry practices that bring lots of money to the people at the top, but at the expense of everyone else.

 And Republicans in Congress are making plans to cut social security and medicaid benefits, and entirely repeal Obamacare.
 What does it look like in a country that has few safety nets?
 Take a look: